uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 - MUST create a `MultipleChoiceQuestion` and multiple `MultipleChoiceOption` when the payload is valid
     - MUST respond with a status code of 201 after it was created

 **Hint**: You'll need to use nested serializers for this task!
-Look at the "Working with Related Models Using Nested Serializers" section above.
 You can create a `ChoiceOptionSerializer` for the choice objects and a `QuestionWithChoicesSerializer` that includes the nested choices.
 The validation will be handled automatically by the serializers based on your model field constraints! ([Documentation](https://www.django-rest-framework.org/api-guide/serializers/))

 ### TASK - Comment Section